 For quick results, soft tissue fillers are injected into the skin to give it more volume and remove wrinkles and fine lines.
 The fillers commonly used are:

 Here, laser beams break down the outer layer of the skin, and the heat to the underlying tissue stimulates collagen growth.
 After a few sittings, the skin becomes firmer and fresh.

 7) Face Lift:

 It is a surgical procedure where excess skin and fat are removed.

 What Are the Ways to Reduce Premature Skin Aging?

 Follow these tips to prevent premature aging:

-If you already have signs of premature aging, a few changes in your lifestyle can help you.
 To know more about anti-aging treatments, book real-time video consultations with professionally trained dermatologists online.

 Aging is a natural process that occurs over time.
 No one can stop the aging process.
 However, one can delay the onset of aging by taking proper care of the skin.
 In addition, various anti-aging treatments can also diminish the signs of aging.

 Frequently Asked Questions